Select your preferred departure airport

 Getting there…

-Just a 15-minute drive from Fornalutx, past Sóller, or catch the vintage tram from Sóller.
+A 35min drive from Valldemossa and 15mins from Sóller, or catch the vintage tram from Sóller.

 Footnotes…